 Changing an Absence after it has been Processed by Payroll.
 In order for an absence reason that was entered incorrectly by the campus office staff to be changed, a written request must be submitted to payroll by the campus principal/department manager along with the original absence request stating the absence reason and date.
-Notification of change must be made within 120 days of the original absence.
+Notification of change must be made within 30 days of the original absence.
 Corrections for absences entered by employees must be made within 30 days of the original absence.
+It is the employee's responsibility to review all absences entered and notify payroll within 30 days of the absence for ALL changes.
+Absences can be viewed in the Employee Service Center.